 Dennemeyer's comprehensive suite of international IP law services offers the full spectrum of coverage and representation you will need to ensure thorough protection of rights to your creations in the UK and EU alike.
-We have defined a specific EUTM / RCD filing service to assist UK clients when Brexit goes ahead.
-The concept has been designed for UK clients that need or want to work with an agent to file their future EUTM's both cost effectively, and with proficiency.
+We have defined a specific EUTM / RCD filing service to assist UK clients when the transition period is over.
+The concept has been designed for customers that need a cost-effective and proficient way to file their future EUTM's.

-We have put together a brief guide to cover all notable changes that Brexit will have on IP rights holders and the steps patents and trademark applicants may need to take to ensure nothing goes awry with their IPRs.
-No matter how stressful the transition and final separation of the United Kingdom from the EEA may be for your business and its personnel, you can rest assured your IP will be in secure hands with us.
+No matter how stressful the final separation of the United Kingdom from the EU may be for your business, you can rest assured your IP will be in safe hands with us.

 The authors contribute to this blog in their personal capacity.
 The views expressed are their own and do not necessarily represent the views of Dennemeyer IP Solutions, Dennemeyer & Associates, or Dennemeyer Consulting.